nardew/cryptoxlib-aio/README.md

 ```bash
 pip install cryptoxlib-aio
 ```
-In case you want to install the latest version from the `git` repo, use
+In case you want to install the latest version from the repo, use
 ```bash
 pip install git+https://github.com/nardew/cryptoxlib-aio.git@master
 ```